 - Does not have the Whitening mode which we guess most people will need it rather than the Gum Care

 Here comes the Oral-B Pro 5000 and Oral Pro 5500.They are both the slim and feature-rich toothbrush.
-It’s similar to the Pro 3000 and comes with 2 additional cleaning mode- Whitening and Deep Clean.
+The 5000 series are similar to the Pro 3000 and comes with 2 additional cleaning mode– Whitening and Deep Clean.
 It also comes with a travel case, 3 brush heads to the 3000’s 1 and has a slightly darker Royal Blue color.

-The Oral-B Pro 5000 also offers Bluetooth connectivity and the Oral-B dedicated smart phone APP to guide your brushing.
-The APP lets you share up to 6 months of brushing data with your dentist which allows them to give you specific recommendations for how to brush at home.
+The Oral-B Pro 5000/5500 also offers Bluetooth connectivity and the Oral-B App to guide your brushing.
+The App lets you share up to 6 months of brushing data with your dentist which allows them to give you specific recommendations for how to brush at home.
 It records your brushing habits and graphs them to remind you when it’s time to change your brush head too, a handy feature.

-So, given that it looks like it’s got better features, why is the 5000 just below the 3000 and ranking?
+So, given that it looks like it’s got better features, why is the 5000/5500 just below the 3000 in ranking?
 It all comes down to value for money.
-They are similar toothbrushes which will get your teeth pretty much as clean as each other, but with the Oral-B Pro 5000 you’re paying more money for the extra deep clean mode and one more refilled brush head, and some people won’t find essential of the travel case.
+They are similar toothbrushes which will get your teeth pretty much as clean as each other, but with the Oral-B Pro 5000/5500 you’re paying more money for the extra deep clean mode and one more refilled brush head, and some people won’t find essential of the travel case.
 It is good at what it does, but is it really worth shelling out extra money for?
 That’s for you to decide.

 - The APP is good support for your everyday brushing; it also could storage your brushing data from the last 20 cleans, easy for tracking